 3. Fringe Benefits

-Fringe Benefits earned to date (including this payroll).
-The IRD (Inland Revenue Department) defines Fringe Benefits as "any benefit provided or deemed to be provided by reason of an employment or office.
+These are listed under the section Benefits earned to date (including this payroll).
+The IRD (Inland Revenue Department) defines fringe benefits as "any benefit provided or deemed to be provided by reason of an employment or office.
 The basis for the taxation of fringe benefits is article 4(1)(b) of the Income Tax Act, which applies to all gains or profits derived from an employment or office, regardless of whether they are received in cash or in kind and whether they are received in terms of the normal conditions of the contract of service or by way of a special or ex gratia allowance".

-- Category 3 - Other benefits including transfers of assets at subsidised prices, low-interest rate loans, bill reimbursement
+Category 3 - Other benefits including transfers of assets at subsidised prices, low-interest rate loans, and bill reimbursement.

 4. Leave Balances